Sunlight streaming through large window into cozy living room with potted plants and sofa.

 What’s it all about?

-Talking therapy encompasses a wide range of evidence-based clinical approaches and techniques, yet at its core, it serves to create a safe, non-judgmental space in which individuals can openly explore their thoughts and beliefs.
+Talking therapy often encompasses a wide range of clinical approaches, yet at its core, it serves to create a safe, non-judgmental space in which individuals can openly explore their thoughts and beliefs.
 This therapeutic environment fosters self-awareness and psychological insight, allowing clients to develop greater objectivity in understanding their needs.
 Through guided reflection and dialogue, individuals are supported in cultivating both cognitive and behavioral coping strategies that facilitate meaningful, lasting change and emotional resilience.

 My Therapeutic Approach.